zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to update group attributes
+2. The caller does not have an enabling assignment to update group attributes
 4. The group name does not meet the nameing requirements

 ```